For Virginia landlords, collecting a security deposit from your tenant offers many benefits, such as the following:

 A Guide to Virginia Security Deposit Law

-As a Virginia residental landlord, it’s necessary to know the Virginia landlord tenant law to avoid committing any unintentional violations.
+As a Virginia residental landlord, it’s necessary to know the Virginia landlord tenant law to keep your money safe and avoid committing any unintentional violations.
 Under Virginia landlord tenant law, landlords are legally allowed to ask for security deposits from tenants.
 However, landlords are required to comply with the Virginia's security deposit law to avoid any legal issues in the future.

 A Virginia landlord should know and understand the following security deposit laws: